 Diarrhea and constipation are prevented which balances the digestive system.

-In addition to these benefits, oregano is a preventative treatment for the stomach flu since it contains properties that boost your immunity.
+In addition to these benefits, oregano is a preventative treatment for stomach flu since it contains properties that boost your immunity.
 [R]

 5. Improves Bone Health

 Manganese, iron, and calcium are needed in our bodies, and as we get older, we tend to lose certain levels of these minerals.
-The negative result from this is that our bones can become weaker.
+The negative result of this is that our bones can become weaker.